cdapio/cdap/docs/courses/source/exercises/e10_testing_debugging_exercise.rst

 ====================================

-- For these tests to work, you will need to complete the SentimentAnalysis Application to include the NLTK (natural language toolkit) as described in the earlier examples
+- For these tests to work, you will need to complete the SentimentAnalysis Application to include the NLTK (natural language toolkit) as described in an earlier example
 - Stop the existing Flows and Procedures, and with Reactor running, build the package and watch as the tests are run
 - Build using ``mvn clean package``